FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/manual_installation_steps/t_configure_navigator_server_zos.md

 > **Note**
 >
-> The parameters file linked to the UI configuration for Transfer CFT V2.4.x can be partially migrated to the unified configuration file (see Transfer CFT file migration).
+> Note: The parameters file linked to the UI configuration for Transfer CFT V2.4.x can be partially migrated to the unified configuration file (see Transfer CFT file migration).

 ****Related topics****